Nicolas Bouliane

 In the worst case scenario, uncertainty leads to avoidance.

 When I travel, I often struggle with local public transit systems.
 There’s just so much to figure out!
 Do I need a transit pass?
-Do I need to install an app?
+Do I need an app?
 Can I just pay with my credit card?
 How much does it cost?
-How do transit zones work?
+How do tariff zones work?
 Which bus am I supposed to take?
 In which direction?
 When is it coming?
-Do I need to tap my card when I board?
 Do I need to tell the driver to stop?
 Can I exit through the front door?
+Do I have to tap my card on the way out?

 Sometimes it’s too much trouble, so I just walk.